Buying safe electrical appliances

 To find out if an appliance is approved for use, ask the store manager / sales person or search the Australian Certification Database for approved electrical appliances.

 It is illegal to sell unapproved electrical products

 Outlets or retailers selling them may be fined $5,000 for individuals and $24,000 for companies.

 Members of the public can report the sale of unapproved electrical products.

 Be careful when buying electrical equipment online as some of the products for sale on the internet do not meet Australian safety standards.

 To find out what to look for when buying electrical equipment from overseas and online sellers, click here.

 Non-compliant USB chargers, travel adaptors and power supplies

 All USB chargers, travel adaptors and power supplies must be approved by a recognised certification body and display the RCM or an approval number on the product.

-To see examples of compliant and non-compliant USB chargers, travel adaptors and power supplies, click here.
+- Examples of compliant and non-compliant USB chargers, travel adaptors and power supplies

 Buying second-hand electrical equipment